rsbergo/SwingTutorial/README.md

 `JComboBox` is a component that combines a button or editable field and a drop-down list.
 The user can select a value from the drop-down list, which appears at the user's request.
 If the combo box is editable, then the combo box includes an editable field into which the user can type a value.
 The combo box uses its `ItemListener` to detect changes.
 The `itemStateChanged()` is invoked when an item has been selected or deselected by the user.

 A progress bar is a components that is used when we process lengthy tasks.
 It is animated so that the user knows that the task is progressing.
 The `JProgressBar` component provides a horizontal or a vertical progress bar.
 The initial and minimum value are 0 and the maximum is 100.

+`JToggleButton` is a button that has two states: pressed and not pressed.
+Clicking on it toggles between these two states.